robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 > -- Isaac Newton, English mathematician and physicist (1642–1727)

 Therefore a concept that allows us to leverage the best in the class, whatever we do not agree in whole-full with the person ideas or orientation, it is a good ethics rule because it foster the {society, culture, civilisation, king, etc.} prosperity and, in fact, unsurprisingly for some, it scales very well.

+Finally, I agree that reality is much more complicated (but not more complex, just complicated) than what is written here.
+In the same way, real-world mechanics is more complicated than `F&nbsp;=&nbsp;ma`.
+Moreover, getting deep and deeper in small and smaller details would be something like a combination of bureaucracy and micromanagement, a great pain with a grated negative outcome.

 <br/>